boldflight/BibleConverter/test_EPUB/output/Job.md

 or who laid its cornerstone—
-[7] when the morning stars sang in chorus, and all the sons of God shouted for joy? when it burst forth, coming out of the womb,
+[7] when the morning stars sang in chorus, and all the sons of God shouted for joy?

+[8] “Who shut up the sea with doors when it burst forth, coming out of the womb,
 [9] when I made the storm clouds its garment, and thick darkness its swaddling band,